nikbearbrown/writing-guide-with-llms/chapters/21-multimodal-and-online-writing-creative-interaction-between-text-and-image.md

 - *For Cowork:* useful for managing multiple media files across composition.
 - *For Claude Code:* useful if part of your piece involves building a website or a data visualization.

-**The instructive failure to expect:** the model will sometimes suggest production-heavy approaches that are beyond what you can actually execute. *I cannot record professional video.
-What genre works with my actual production capacity?* The honest answer about your skills produces better choices than the aspirational answer.
+**The instructive failure to expect:** the model will sometimes propose production-heavy genres that are beyond your actual capacity.
+Be honest about what you can execute: *I cannot record professional video.
+What genre works with my actual production constraints?* The honest answer produces better choices than the aspirational one.

-**Preview of next chapter:** the next chapter takes the multimodal discipline and applies it specifically to writing for spoken delivery — speeches, podcasts, scripted public talks.
-The same five modes apply, with specific weight on the spoken word and the live or mediated audience.

-## What would change my mind

-If careful audience research showed that multimodal advocacy pieces performed no better — in terms of actual audience action — than single-mode pieces on the same issue, I would revise the chapter's central claim that multimodal composition is doing distinctive work the single mode cannot.
-The evidence from working communicators is the other way; multimodal pieces consistently reach wider and act more effectively.
-But the claim is empirical and the conditions are changing.

-## Still puzzling

-The relationship between the production values your piece can achieve and the audience action your piece actually produces is more complicated than the chapter suggests.
-Some of the most effective advocacy pieces I have seen have been technically rough — a poorly-edited phone video, a one-take audio recording.
-The roughness sometimes signals authenticity in ways high production does not.
-I do not have a clean way to teach students when the rough piece is the right piece and when it isn't.
-The advice in the chapter — *match production to audience* — is true but not specific enough.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Chapter 21 modules as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

 ## 🕰️ AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Vilém Flusser** was working on *Towards a Philosophy of Photography* and *Does Writing Have a Future?* — a media philosophy that argued the photograph, the program, and the platform each have a grammar a writer must read before composing in them decades before most people had heard of multimodal and online writing.
+The ideas in this chapter didn't appear from nowhere. **Vilém Flusser** was working on *Towards a Philosophy of Photography* and *Does Writing Have a Future?* — a media philosophy arguing that the photograph, the program, and the platform each have a grammar a writer must read before composing in them — decades before most people had heard of multimodal and online writing.
 Here's a prompt to find out more — and then make it better.

 **Run this:**

 ```
-Who was Vilém Flusser, and how does their work on the technical image and the grammar of programs connect to multimodal writing — text and image and platform together?
+Who was Vilém Flusser, and how does their work on the technical image
+and the grammar of programs connect to multimodal writing — text and
+image and platform together?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the
+single most surprising thing about their career or ideas.
 ```

 → Search **"Vilém Flusser"** on Wikipedia after you run this.
 See what the model got right, got wrong, or left out.

 **Now make the prompt better.** Try one of these:

-- Ask it to explain Flusser's distinction between *traditional images* (paintings, drawings) and *technical images* (photographs, screenshots, AI-generated images), and what's at stake in the difference
+- Ask it to explain Flusser's distinction between *traditional images* (paintings, drawings) and *technical images* (photographs, screenshots, AI-generated images), and what's at stake in the difference.
-- Ask: "Flusser asked, "Does writing have a future?"
+- Ask: "Flusser asked, 'Does writing have a future?'
 He didn't mean it rhetorically.
 What was his actual answer — and what's the cost if he was right?"
-- Add the constraint: "Answer in the structural shape of one of Flusser's short essays — single dense paragraph, no decorative transitions, the argument compressed"
+- Add the constraint: "Answer in the structural shape of one of Flusser's short essays — single dense paragraph, no decorative transitions, the argument compressed."

 What changes?
 What gets better?
 What gets worse?